-- (1) Corneal dystrophy or degeneration of any type, including but not limited to keratoconus of any degree. - (2) History of any incisional corneal surgery including, but not limited to, partial or full thickness corneal transplant, radial keratotomy, astigmatic keratotomy, or corneal implants (e.g., Intacs®). - (3) Corneal refractive surgery performed with an excimer or femtosecond laser, including but not limited to photorefractive keratectomy, laser epithelial keratomileusis, laser-assisted in situ keratomileusis, and small incision lenticule extraction, if any of the following conditions are met: - (a) Pre-surgical refractive error in either eye exceeded a spherical equivalent of +8.00 or -8.00 diopters. - (b) Pre-surgical astigmatism exceeded 3.00 diopters. - (c) Within 180 days of accession medical examination. - (d) Complications, ongoing medications, ophthalmic solutions, or any other therapeutic interventions required beyond 180 days of procedure. - (e) Post-surgical refraction in each eye is not stable as demonstrated by at least two separate refractions at least 1 month apart, with initial refraction at least 90 days post-procedure, and the most recent of which demonstrates either more than $\pm$ 0.50 diopters difference for spherical vision or more than $\pm$ 0.50 diopters for cylinder vision. - (4) Current or recurrent keratitis. - (5) History of herpes simplex virus keratitis. - (6) Current corneal neovascularization, unspecified, or corneal opacification from any cause that is progressive or reduces vision. - (7) Any history of uveitis or iridocyclitis.
+- (1) Corneal dystrophy or degeneration of any type, including, but not limited to, keratoconus of any degree. - (2) History of any incisional corneal surgery including, but not limited to, partial or full thickness corneal transplant, radial keratotomy, astigmatic keratotomy, or corneal implants (e.g., Intacs®). - (3) Corneal refractive surgery performed with an excimer or femtosecond laser, including, but not limited to, photorefractive keratectomy, laser epithelial keratomileusis, laser-assisted in situ keratomileusis, and small incision lenticule extraction, if any of the following conditions are met: - (a) Pre-surgical refractive error in either eye exceeded a spherical equivalent of $\pm 8.00$ or $\pm 8.00$ diopters. - (b) Pre-surgical astigmatism exceeded 3.00 diopters. - (c) Within 180 days of accession medical examination. - (d) Complications, ongoing medications, ophthalmic solutions, or any other therapeutic interventions required beyond 180 days of procedure. - (e) Post-surgical refraction in each eye is not stable. - $\underline{1}$ .
+For refractive surgery procedures within the previous 36 months, stability is demonstrated by at least two separate post-operative refractions performed at least 1 month apart that demonstrate no more than $\pm$ 0.50 diopters difference in sphere or no more than $\pm$ 0.50 diopters in cylinder. - $\underline{2}$ .
+For refractive surgery procedures more than 36 months ago, stability is demonstrated by at least two separate post-operative refractions that demonstrate no more than $\pm$ 1.00 diopters difference in sphere or no more than $\pm$ 1.00 diopters in cylinder. - (4) Current or recurrent keratitis. - (5) History of herpes simplex virus keratitis. - (6) Current corneal neovascularization, unspecified, or corneal opacification from any cause that is progressive or reduces vision. - (7) Any history of uveitis or iridocyclitis.